-Backup and Restore
+Interference Locator Backup and Restore

-The Interference Locator data is incorporated into the UNC server backup and restore.
-Therefore, all incidents, calibration results, and settings are backed up whenever the UNC server is backed-up.
-Likewise, a restore of the UNC database will also restore all of the Incidents, calibration, and settings that were in place when the backup was completed.
+The Interference Locator data is incorporated into the Unified Network Configurator (UNC) server backup and restore.

+All incidents, calibration results, and settings are backed up whenever the UNC server is backed up.
+A restore of the UNC database also restores all the incidents, calibration, and settings that were in place when the backup was completed.